patevs/notes/interview/questions.md

 ## Interview Questions

-- **What are the engineering challenges that the company/team is facing?**
+> At a high level, what are the blocking (technical/engineering/development) issues that you / your team / Vista

-> At a high level, what are the blocking technical/engineering/development issues that you / your team / Vista
+> are currently dealing with and how do you think youre going to solve them?

-> are currently dealing with and how do you think youre going to deal with them?
+> Have there been any major technical mistakes/oversites in the recent past?
+If so, how was it dealt with?

-- **What has been the worst technical blunder that has happened in the recent past?
-How did you guys deal with it?
-What changes were implemented afterwards to make sure it didn't happen again?**
+> and what changes were implemented to ensure it didnt happen again?

 ---